timewave-computer/zk-merkle-proofs/README.md

 ```

 Note that this will take a while, make sure to connect your device to a power source and grab a coffee in the meantime ;).

+Tests that require an internet connection are disabled by default.
+You can run them by adding the feature `tests-online`.